anirbanxgitub/git-repo2/README.md

-#Demo 2 version 1
+#Demo 2 version 2
-This file was created in local machine and then pushed into github.
+This file was created in local machine and then pushed into github version 2.